 PostgreSQL to BigQuery: BigQuery Logo

-Google BigQuery is a serverless, cost-effective, highly scalable data warehouse platform with built-in machine learning capabilities.
+Google BigQuery is a serverless, cost-effective, and highly scalable data warehouse with built-in machine learning capabilities.
 Its operations are carried out using the business intelligence engine.
 BigQuery integrates speedy SQL queries with Google’s infrastructure’s processing capacity to manage business transactions, data from several databases, and access control restrictions for users who see and query data.

 Simplify Postgres to BigQuery Migrations with Hevo